ciacicode/ciacicode.github.io/content/posts/metis.md

 The first step was to interview Solutions Engineer to understand what they liked and disliked about the current solution and their goal.
 I asked about the context in which they run interviews, especially about device types, access to the internet, if they had assistance of a colleague.
 Top user pain points were:

-**Too many questions to scroll through**
+### Too many questions to scroll through
-<br>The question bank is vast, and even though they were categorised, they were hard to scroll through in a spreadsheet.
+The question bank is vast, and even though they were categorised, they were hard to scroll through in a spreadsheet.

-**Scoring was not simple**
+### Scoring was not simple
-<br>Each answer had to be typed and then scored.
+Each answer had to be typed and then scored.
 Scores had to be entered in a cell, and it was hard to respect scoring guidances that were scattered in the spreadsheet.

-**Lack of a summary**
+### Lack of a summary
-<br>After the interview, the team reviews the answers and scores to brainstorm solutions.
+After the interview, the team reviews the answers and scores to brainstorm solutions.
 The spreadsheet does not allow to easily get a summary of the entire interview, making the brainstorm cumbersome.

 ## Design